-Flexibility, accessibility and capacity are often cited as the best features of the Cloud.
+Flexibility, accessibility, and capacity are often cited as the best features of the Cloud.
 Limited budget, ease of use and great user interface has ushered in many legacy system users into the new age with many of them making cloud and/or mobile first strategy.
-IT in any organization prefer’s cloud due to ease of deployment, upgrades that are managed by the vendor, use of application from anywhere and from any device.
+IT in any organization prefer’s cloud due to ease of deployment, upgrades that are managed by the vendor, use of the application from anywhere and from any device.
 This beg’s the question, how secure is the application and even more the data that is considered critical for the company’s success.
-Security is rarely highlighted as a Cloud attribute, and in many instances mentioned with scepticism.
-It is often cited the biggest barrier to Cloud adoption, especially amongst enterprise customers.
+Security is rarely highlighted as a Cloud attribute, and in many instances mentioned with skepticism.
+It is often cited as the biggest barrier to Cloud adoption, especially amongst enterprise customers.

 The 2015 Volumetric insider threat report highlights some important data about security.
 Though consumers perceive traditional databases to be more secure than the Cloud, this is not the case.
 The actual risk of breaches to Cloud storage is 36% as compared to 47% in traditional storage.
-Clearly there is a knowledge gap between perceived Cloud security or lack thereof, and what Cloud has to offer.
+Clearly, there is a knowledge gap between perceived Cloud security or lack thereof, and what Cloud has to offer.

 Salesforce.com (SFDC) has pioneered Cloud since the 90’s.
 With the passage of time, SFDC’s security measures have evolved greatly.
 When selecting a Cloud service provider, there’s no such thing as too much emphasis on security.
 With ComplianceQuest built on the Salesforce.com cloud platform and fully leveraging the power of the cloud, the security of Salesforce infrastructure, database and the platform is crucial for ComplianceQuest to be embraced.

 Here’s how Salesforce has stayed on top of ever demanding security challenges.